CatalinaJerez/Getting-and-Cleaning-Data-Course----Final-Project/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Steps to work on this course project

-1. Download the data source and put into a folder on your local drive.
-You'll have a ```UCI HAR Dataset``` folder.
-2. Create R-Markdown file or script run_analysis.R
-3.

 ## Contents

-This repo contains following files.
+This repo contains 4 following files.

 * run_analysis.R - R scrip to perform analysis
 * CodeBook.md - document that describes the variables, data, and transformations